hmohebbi/context_mixing_toolkit/README.md

-# A tiny library for measures of context-mixing for Transformer models
+# A tiny library for context-mixing methods for Transformers